The Beaches in Phuket, Thailand

 It was wonderful to have the scooter as it allowed us to explore a new beach almost every day.
 Rawai Beach was only a few minutes away.
 We would go to Rawai beach in the evening, taking in the atmosphere, and enjoying a seafood dinner one night.

-We scootered up to visit Patong Beach which is a very popular choice in Phuket but the area was over-the-top touristy for us.
+We scootered up to visit Patong Beach, a very popular choice in Phuket, but the area was too touristy for us.
 Patong Beach was a disappointment with huge crowds and somewhat murky water.

 These waves will knock you over :)